Gatherings

 This is your invitation.

-I used to believe that I was the problem.
+For a long time, I believed I was the problem.

 Why can’t I just be happy?

-What I didn’t realise back then was that it wasn’t me that was broken—it was the version of motherhood I was trying to live up to.
+What I didn’t know then was that it wasn’t me who was broken.

 That belief made me sick.